petsc/petsc/doc/faq/index.rst

 .. important::

-   It is also vital to experiment on your true problem at the scale you will be solving the problem since the performance benifits depend on the exact problem and and problem size!
+   It is also vital to experiment on your true problem at the scale you will be solving the problem since the performance benefits depend on the exact problem and and problem size!

 How can I use Newton's Method Jacobian free?
 Can I difference a different function than provided with SNESSetFunction()?